-See Superior Prod.
-Pship dlbla/ PBSI v.
+62 See Superior Prod.
+P'ship d/b/a/ PBSI v.
 Gordon Auto Body Parts Co., Ltd., 2008 WL 5111184 (S.D.
 Ohio Dec.
 2, 2008) (where plaintiff requested production of large volume of relevant documents and where deposition witness indicated that the information would not be easily retrieved from defendant's electronic database, court recognized potential burden to defendant and ordered production of sampling of documents to allow for determination of the need to produce the rest).

-preservation or production.
-Additionally, parties should understand that certain inherent limitations may exist impacting the production of database information.
+burden or cost" or is disproportionate for purposes of preservation63 or production.64 Additionally, parties should understand that certain inherent limitations may exist impacting the production of database information.

-- The extent of the ability to search on database fields.
-The ability to search fields depends on the way a particular database system has been designed and the sophistication of its search engines.
-For example, many databases contain one or more free-form text "comments" fields that may be visible when a database record is viewed on screen.
+- The extent of the ability to search on database fields: The ability to search fields depends on the way a particular database system has been designed and the sophistication of its search engines.
+For example, many databases contain one or more free-form text comments fields that may be visible when a database record is viewed on screen.
 However, to optimize performance, only the more critical, defined-format fields may be indexed and searchable, with the comments fields available only once the associated record has been located.
 Limiting the fields that are indexed allows databases to hold large volumes of information without compromising system performance.
-Third party query/report generation tools are commonly used to supplement such limitations; however, these tools are not perfect solutions.
-It should be noted that searching or creating indices on un-indexed fields can impose a significant burden on an operational system. - The extent to which information may be stored outside tables.
-Not all information stored in a database is held in tables; it may be stored in a number of different places.
-For example, to facilitate speedy and consistent data entry, a database may include predefined values for certain fields, i.e., "drop down" or "lookup" tables, which may be hardcoded into the database application software itself and not stored in any searchable database fields or tables.
+Third-party query/report generation tools are commonly used to supplement such limitations, however, these tools are not perfect solutions.
+It should be noted that searching or creating indices on unindexed fields can impose a significant burden on an operational system. - The extent to which information may be stored outside tables: Not all information stored in a database is held in tables; it may be stored in several places.
+For example, to facilitate speedy and consistent data entry, a database may include predefined values for certain fields, i.e., drop down or "lookup" tables, which may be hardcoded into the database application software itself and not stored in any searchable database fields or tables.
 Further, earlier entries in a lookup table may not have been retained when a table or the database itself was updated, making it functionally impossible to retrieve this system information without substantial effort and expense.
 Therefore, a request for production seeking all values from which an employee could have chosen while engaged in data entry might sound simple on its face, but responding to this request may be extremely difficult.
-Likewise, certain reports may be available within a system only as screen views and not easily converted to a printable or exportable format. - The capability for exporting data.
-Because information may be visible to a user does not necessarily mean that it is practically capable of being produced.
-For instance, individual-rights restrictions on viewing and exporting certain fields or the character of the fields themselves (e.g., "validation fields," such as those that automatically capture the user ID of the person making changes) may impede or prohibit export through standard output channels.
-Moreover, since many databases are intended to be used as information repositories, the system may have been
+Likewise, certain reports may be available within a system only as screen views and not easily converted to a printable or exportable format. - The capability for exporting data: Because information may be visible to a user does not necessarily mean that it is practically capable of being produced.
+For instance, individual-rights restrictions on viewing and exporting certain fields or the character of the fields

-Before even turning to the question of the burden and expense of producing information from a database, the party in possession of the database must weigh the burden and cost of preserving the database information (both its structure and its contents, the preservation of which are not always accomplished through the same means), against the likely importance of the information in resolving the issues in the case.
+63 Before even turning to the question of the burden and expense of producing information from a database, the party in possession of the database must weigh the burden and cost of preserving the database information (both its structure and its contents, the preservation of which are not always accomplished through the same means), against the likely importance of the information in resolving the issues in the case.
 See, Rule 26(b)(2)(C)(iii).
 See the discussion of Sedona Principle 5 supra at II.B.
-For additional guidance, see The Sedona Conference Commentary on Legal Holds: The Trigger & The Process, 11 SEDONA CONF.
-J. 265 (2010), supra; The Sedona Conference Commentary on Proportionality in Electronic Discovery, 14 SEDONA CONF.
-J. 155 (2013), supra.
+For additional guidance, see The Sedona Conference Commentary on Legal Holds, Second Edition: The Trigger & The Process, 20 SEDONA CONF.
+J. 341 (2019), supra; The Sedona Conference Commentary on Proportionality in Electronic Discovery, 18 SEDONA CONF.
+J. 155 141 (2017), supra.